shaamil101/VideoGameUsingC/mapsandvis/README.md

 There are no known deviations from spec.

 ## Maps test
 Run the maps test with `make test` (in the maps directory) and see that we can load a file and print it out, along with the map as visible from a certain point.
 This is also run with valgrind so you can see no memory leaks when loading and deleting the map.
+I ran `valgrind ./mapstest &> testing.out` to see what the make test outputs (in file testing.out).

 ## Custom map
 We created our own custom map (as required in the assignment details) and stored it under `maps/wall-street-djournal.txt`.